 Let me introduce myself.
 My name is Sam Hossler and I grew up in Western Pennsylvania.
 As a writer my love for the area and its history encouraged me to produce two novels on the area.
 Fascinated with the 1700s I found old newspaper articles, letters and personal family histories that provided fodder for these books.
 Frontier at Three Rivers covers the summer of 1763 and the Indian attacks on Fort Pitt and outlying areas.
-Actually the archeological dig at Hanna’s Town spurred my imagination and desire to find more, which turned into the first half of the book.
+Actually the archaeological dig at Hanna’s Town spurred my imagination and desire to find more, which turned into the first half of the book.

 The second half of Frontier at Three Rivers deals with Virginia’s attempt to occupy Western Pennsylvania and again how, in my imagination, the local residents rebelled and drove the invaders out.
 Places, events and sometimes actual people are used to weave the story into an exciting read.

 My next book, Frontier Preacher, follows the life of Reverend John Corbly and his struggle for survival in the untamed Washington and Greene counties of Western Pennsylvania.
 There are chapters delving into the unrest of this section of the Commonwealth and the hostility of the federal government to quell what has become known as The Whiskey Rebellion.
 Again the story springs from newspaper articles, letters and journals from those times.
 Many facts that are not found in history books are brought out.
 Tucked in the pages are answers to the question, was the rebellion really about a whiskey tax?

 Now a resident of Florida Hossler has an action/crime book, The Encounter.
 In it you will follow a young man that becomes involved with a Florida crime family.
 Watch as this clean cut young man is drawn into the world of crime.